tux4kids/tuxtype/README-CROSSBUILD.txt

         - mkdir /usr/local/cross-tools/i586-mingw32msvc/include

-      3. Install precompiled win32�dev files (lib and includes) for SDL, SDL-image and SDL-mixer in the lib and include directories you just created.
+      3. Install precompiled win32�dev files (lib and includes) for SDL, SDL-image SDL-ttf, and SDL-mixer in the lib and include directories you just created.
          You can get all of these from www.libsdl.org.
 I had some trouble with this step as the SDL libs have varieties intended for both mingw32 and MSVC - I was able to build successfully using the mingw32 ones.
 I also had to put